glenp2x/FlaskMongo-db/README.md

 )
-footer - (contact us page, social media and other links) dynamically set qty_in_stk (reduce when ordered or added to cart)
+footer - (contact us page, social media and other links) dynamically set qty_in_stk (reduce when ordered or added to cart) add to cart from homepage (products on sale) should remain on the same page and update and show cart extend header to the home page - and use {{super}}?? resolve css conflicts in footer and merge css files?

 Extras